 Eagleston Holly Propagation

-You can make more Eagleston Holly plants by propagation.
-The two most popular methods are hardwood cuttings and softwood cuttings.
+You can propagate more Eagleston Holly plants through hardwood cuttings or softwood cuttings.

-In both scenarios, you should choose a healthy stem that has several green leaves and nodes.
-Cut off a 5 to 7-inch specimen and proceed to remove the lower leaves so roots can form from it.
-Alternatively, you can scratch the lower bark and reveal the green growth underneath.
+In both scenarios, choose a healthy stem with several green leaves and nodes.
+Cut off a 5 to 7-inch specimen and remove the lower leaves so roots can form.
+Alternatively, you can scratch the lower bark to reveal the green growth underneath.

-Plant the cuttings in a well-draining medium and put the container in a location that gets bright light.
-After a month or so, you can plant the Eagleston Holly cuttings and treat them as new.
+Plant the cuttings in a well-draining medium and place the container in a location that gets bright light.
+After a month or so, you can plant the Eagleston Holly cuttings and treat them as new plants.